As a Blogger, you’re finding your voice, exploring different areas that interest you, and, most importantly, sharing that journey with your followers.

 Use a custom hashtag for your posts and encourage people to interact and comment on them for better engagement.
 Set up Quick Replies if you do not have the time to get back to DMs.

 To further your reach, use Location Tags, tag brands, and maintain a proper posting cycle.
-As mentioned previously, reach out to influencers and hold promotional activities with them or pay a small amount to promote your profile and even boost individual posts.
+As mentioned previously, reach out to influencers, hold promotional activities with them, or pay a small amount to promote your profile and even boost individual posts.

 Instagram has a great analytics platform called Insights that gives you an understating of your follower demographics and performance.
 Take the time to understand it and test out new types of content based on what you learn.